Claude Batchelor

 Claude Batchelor (born December 14, 1929) is a former United States Army soldier convicted by court martial of collaborating with China during the Korean War.

 Originally from Kermit, Texas, Batchelor enlisted in the Army at age 16 and was deployed to the Korean Peninsula at the outbreak of the Korean War.
 He was made a prisoner of war (POW) in late 1950 after his company was overrun by Chinese forces.
 While interned at the Pyok-Dong POW camp, he evangelized a communist worldview to fellow prisoners and penned a letter calling for the United States to withdraw from the Korean Peninsula.
 According to Batchelor, his actions were the result of brainwashing.
-Repatriated to the United States at the end of the war, he was sentenced to 20 years imprisonment, though ultimately served less than five.
+Repatriated to the United States at the end of the war, he was sentenced to 20 years imprisonment, though he ultimately served less than five.

 Early life and education

-Claude Batchelor was born in Kermit, Texas, the second of his poor parents' eight children.
+Claude Batchelor was born in Kermit, Texas, the second of eight children.
+His family was poor.
 He dropped out of high school at age 16 and lied about his age to enlist in the United States Army.